 5. Avoid smoking at all costs.

 If you’re a smoker, the best thing you can do for your heart is to quit.
 Studies show people exposed to regular secondhand smoke have a 25% to 30% higher chance of developing heart disease.
+There are many resources to help you quit.
+Here is a list of ten ways to resist tobacco cravings.

 The American Heart Association states that exposure to tobacco smoke contributes to about 34,000 premature heart disease deaths, and roughly 7,300 lung cancer deaths per year.
 There’s no doubt quitting smoking is difficult, but the benefits are worth it.